Connections and dynamical trajectories in generalised Newton-Cartan gravity II. An ambient perspective: Introduction

-In Section \ref{Projectable Lorentzian manifolds}, we identify the subclass of ambient Galilean connections compatible with a Lorentzian metric extending the ambient Leibnizian structure.
-In the torsionfree case, we recover the results of \cite{Duval1985,Duval1991} stating that the compatibility condition forces the (previously arbitrary) 2-form to be closed, so that the projected torsionfree connection is necessarily Newtonian.
-Moreover, we identify the corresponding restrictions on the Carrollian {structure:} the symmetric twice-covariant tensor must coincide with the transverse extrinsic curvature of the considered wavefront worldvolume.
-This class of Lorentzian manifolds is then shown to possess the sufficient arbitrariness to embed the whole class of \nr Galilean manifolds.
-Two particular cases are discussed:on the one hand, {\it torsionfree} Galilean connections (with generic force field $\bar F$) are shown to arise as projection of {\it torsional} (Lorentzian metric compatible) connections where the force field is inherited from the ``light-like part'' {(defined below)} of the ambient torsion.
-On the other hand, we discuss the embedding of TNC geometries inside ambient torsional Lorentzian manifolds and display the explicit form of the torsion tensor.
+In a forthcoming publication \cite{Morand2017}, the subclass of ambient Galilean connections compatible with a Lorentzian metric extending the ambient Leibnizian structure will be presented.
+In the torsionfree case, this reproduces the results of \cite{Duval:1984cj,Duval:1990hj} stating that the compatibility condition forces the (previously arbitrary) 2-form to be closed, so that the projected torsionfree connection is necessarily Newtonian.
+Moreover, the corresponding restrictions on the Carrollian {structure will be identified:} the symmetric twice-covariant tensor must coincide with the transverse extrinsic curvature of the considered wavefront worldvolume.

-Two appendices conclude this work.
+This class of Lorentzian manifolds will be shown to possess the sufficient arbitrariness to embed the whole class of \nr Galilean manifolds.
+In particular, {\it torsionfree} Galilean connections (with generic force field $\bar F$) will be shown to arise as projection of {\it torsional} (Lorentzian metric compatible) connections where the force field is inherited from the ``light-like part'' of the ambient torsion. ~\\

 Appendix \ref{sectionappendix} is devoted to Carrollian manifolds.
 We first review the construction of \cite{Henneaux1979,Duval2014e} related to Carrollian metric structures and then investigate Carrollian connections.
 We characterise the affine spaces of such connections in the torsionfree and torsional case and display component expressions for the most general Carrollian connection.
-Appendix \ref{Technical proofs} collects some technical proofs.